Hobbs Kessler

-Hobbs Kessler (born March 15, 2003) is an American middle-distance runner.
-He competes professionally for Adidas, having turned professional directly after high school.
-He holds the North American U20 record in the 1500 meters, having run 3:34.36 in 2021 during his senior year in high school.
-He briefly held the world record in the road mile set while winning the 2023 World Road Running Championships until it was broken by Emmanuel Wanyonyi on April 27, 2024.
+Hobbs Kessler (born March 15, 2003) is an American middle-distance runner who has held the world record holder in the short track 2000 meters since 2026.
+Kessler turned professional directly after high school and competes for Adidas.
+Kessler holds the North American U20 record in the 1500 meters and briefly held the road mile world record set at the 2023 World Road Running Championships, before it was broken by Emmanuel Wanyonyi.

-At the 2024 World Athletics Indoor Championships, he secured a bronze medal in the 1500 m.
-In June 2024, he made the United States Olympic Team by finishing third in the 1500m and second in the 800m at the 2024 United States Olympic Trials.
-He is the first American male athlete to qualify for the Olympic 1500m and 800m double since 1976.
+At the 2024 World Athletics Indoor Championships, Kessler won a bronze medal in the 1500 m.
 At the 2024 Summer Olympics, he finished fifth in the 1500 meter final.

 Running career

-High School
+High school

 Kessler competed for Skyline High School in Ann Arbor, Michigan, as the high school he attended for academics, Community High School, did not offer competitive sports.
 During Kessler's senior year, his father was the high school track coach.
 However, wanting to keep a non-professional relationship with his son, he had the renowned University of Michigan coach Ron Warhurst plan most of Hobbs' training.
 This allowed Hobbs to train with professional runners Nick Willis and Mason Ferlic for harder workouts while still allowing him to do easier efforts with his high school teammates.

 In September 2020, Hobbs committed to compete at Northern Arizona University.

 On February 7, 2021, Kessler broke the U.S. high school indoor mile record by running 3:57.66 at the Randal Tyson Track Center where he placed third in the race.
 This broke his previous mile personal best by more than ten seconds and made him the 12th American high schooler to break 4 minutes in the mile.
-During the outdoor track season, he went on to run 8:39.04 for 2-miles at the NSAF USA Meet of Champions in Myrtle Beach, becoming the No. 4 American high schooler at that distance, as well as winning his first state title in the 1600m.
+During the outdoor track season, he went on to run 8:39.04 for 2-miles at the NSAF USA Meet of Champions in Myrtle Beach, becoming the No. 4 American high schooler at that distance, as well as winning his first state title in the 1600 m.

-On May 29, 2021, Hobbs ran a 3:34.36 1500m at the Portland Track Festival.
+On May 29, 2021, Hobbs ran a 3:34.36 1500 m at the Portland Track Festival.
 Despite still being in high school, his time was faster than the NCAA record at the time.
 His time also broke the North American U20 and U.S. high school records.
 The performance also qualified him to compete at the 2021 US Olympic Trials.

 He was named the 2021 Gatorade National Track and Field Athlete of the Year.